bjartwolf/Kebab/README.md

 The Visual Studio Code (VSCode) version of the original [Kebab workshop](https://github.com/bjartwolf/Kebab)

 Little ML'er in F# - a workshop.
-The reason for its name might become more clear if you do some of the exercices and/or read the book.
+The reason for its name might become more clear if you do some of the exercises and/or read the book.

 Used for workshops at flatMap(Oslo) and some universities and meetups...

-The exercies are based on this book, you should buy it if you are interested in knowing more about this and getting the proper explanations. http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X
+The exercises are based on this book, you should buy it if you are interested in knowing more about this and getting the proper explanations. http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X

 ![image](https://mitpress.mit.edu/sites/default/files/9780262561143.jpg)

 # Setup

-The workshop will be given i Visual Studio Code, but the excercises will work in both Visual Studio and MonoDevelop as well.
+The workshop will be given i Visual Studio Code, but the exercises will work in both Visual Studio and MonoDevelop as well.

 ## TODO Using the Virtual Machine

-The simplest way to get started with the workshop, is to use the pre-prepared viritual machine.
+The simplest way to get started with the workshop, is to use the pre-prepared virtual machine.

 The workshop is distributed in a 32-bit Ubuntu VM OWA 1.0 format, that can be imported into VirtualBox:
 * The VM can be downloaded from [http://virtualmachinesshare.blob.core.windows.net/virtualmachines/smarf.ova](http://virtualmachinesshare.blob.core.windows.net/virtualmachines/smarf.ova).